Fall prevention: Simple tips to prevent falls

 2. Keep moving

 Physical activity can go a long way toward fall prevention.
 With your doctor's OK, consider activities such as walking, water workouts or tai chi — a gentle exercise that involves slow and graceful dance-like movements.
 Such activities reduce the risk of falls by improving strength, balance, coordination and flexibility.

 If you avoid physical activity because you're afraid it will make a fall more likely, tell your doctor.
 He or she may recommend carefully monitored exercise programs or refer you to a physical therapist.
 The physical therapist can create a custom exercise program aimed at improving your balance, flexibility, muscle strength and gait.

 3. Wear sensible shoes

 Consider changing your footwear as part of your fall-prevention plan.
 High heels, floppy slippers and shoes with slick soles can make you slip, stumble and fall.
 So can walking in your stocking feet.
-Instead wear properly fitting, sturdy shoes with nonskid soles.
+Instead, wear properly fitting, sturdy shoes with nonskid soles.
 Sensible shoes may also reduce joint pain.

 See more In-depth

 - AskMayoExpert.
-Geriatric care.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Fall prevention.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.

 - Falls and older adults: Fall proofing your home.
 NIH Senior Health. http://nihseniorhealth.gov/falls/homesafety/01.html.
 Accessed Aug.
 21, 2016.